Correlation Between First Trust and Tortoise Capital

 Pair Corralation between First Trust and Tortoise Capital

-Given the investment horizon of 90 days First Trust is expected to generate 2.17 times less return on investment than Tortoise Capital.
-But when comparing it to its historical volatility, First Trust North is 1.09 times less risky than Tortoise Capital.
-It trades about 0.04 of its potential returns per unit of risk.
-Tortoise Capital Series is currently generating about 0.07 of returns per unit of risk over similar time horizon.
-If you would invest 3,536 in Tortoise Capital Series on March 17, 2025 and sell it today you would earn a total of 41.00 from holding Tortoise Capital Series or generate 1.16% return on investment over 90 days.
+Given the investment horizon of 90 days First Trust North is expected to generate 0.81 times more return on investment than Tortoise Capital.
+However, First Trust North is 1.23 times less risky than Tortoise Capital.
+It trades about 0.13 of its potential returns per unit of risk.
+Tortoise Capital Series is currently generating about 0.04 per unit of risk.
+If you would invest 3,619 in First Trust North on May 9, 2025 and sell it today you would earn a total of 186.00 from holding First Trust North or generate 5.14% return on investment over 90 days.

 Time Period | 3 Months [change] |